 - Noneconomic losses like pain and suffering, mental anguish, and inconvenience

 Additionally, there’s no maximum amount capping your recovery in an injury lawsuit.
 You’re able to seek compensation for all injuries you endured from the car accident.
-Therefore, if you suffered a severe injury in a crash, it’s crucial that you retain a car accident lawyer to help secure the full amount you’re owed.
+Therefore, if you suffered a severe injury in a crash, it’s crucial that you retain a car accident lawyer in Boca Raton, Florida to help secure the full amount you’re owed.